lzapffe/ds_labs/lab-02.md

 ![](lab-02_files/figure-gfm/plastic-waste-population-coastal-1.png)<!-- -->

-The relationship for both of these graphs is still fairly weak.
-However, there seems to be more of a relationship for coastal population, which has more of a line, than total population, where most of the data is centered for lower values of the total population and some centered at higher values, but fewer in the middle of the relationship.
+There doesn’t really seem to be that much of a relationship in any of these graphs, as the plastic waste per capita is fairly similar regardless of the total population or coastal population.
+There is a chance that there would be a more clear relationship if you removed the outlier though, as that makes the scale for plastic waste so extended that it is hard to distinguish the data points that are all clustered between 0 and 1 for plastic waste per capita.
+However, if there is a more clear relationship when removing the outlier this would probably be stronger for coastal population than total population, as the data for the total population is mostly centered at either lower or higher values of total population, with fewer in the middle of the relationship.
+This would make it harder to detect a consistent relationship/correlation for total population compared to coastal population.

 ### Exercise 5

+Testing out the filter code before putting it into the plot:

 ``` r
 filter(plastic_waste, plastic_waste_per_cap < 3)